 Are you even Pakistani if your go-to medication for every disease isn’t Panadol?

-Let’s be honest, we consume tablets by the hour and its almost some magic that it works.
+Let’s be honest, we consume tablets by the hour and it’s almost magic that it still works.

 Turns out our generational drug, aka Panadol isn’t available in a lot of countries which is why you need to make sure you take your stash.